ChampionAsh5357/ChampionAsh5357/tutorial/minecraft/1.16.1/main_file.md

 }
 ```

-These two parameters refer to our mod's event bus and forge's event bus.
+These two parameters refer to our mod's event bus and Forge's event bus.
 We take in two parameters as we will have these variables already initialized in our main mod class to save a bit of resources from calling the method redundantly.

 Once we have done that, we are going to create two new classes:
 `ClientProxy` - This will be stored within the package `.client.proxy`